-The Graduate College offers more than 60 workshops annually.
+The Graduate College offers an abundance of standalone workshops annually open to all graduate and professional students.
 In collaboration with campus partners, alumni, and the community, students hone valuable skills to help them progress through their graduate program and into their career.
-Workshops cover a wide range of topics including academic, professional, and interpersonal skills that can help graduate and professional students gain valuable skills for success in their graduate studies and future careers.
+Workshops cover a wide range of topics including academic, professional, and life skills.
 Workshops can be found on the student calendar.
+Recorded workshops from past years are accessible to all students and faculty via the Graduate College YouTube channel.